-Keep in mind that most likely, all of the accounts you’ll be reconciling will be liability accounts.
+Keep in mind that most likely all of the accounts you’ll be reconciling will be liability accounts.
 This means the money should stay in the account until you pay it out.
-The point of reconciling your payroll accounts is to ensure nothing is lingering around too long; when you do find items that don’t clear from your payroll balance sheet accounts each month or quarter, it’s likely you may have forgotten to pay a bill, or a transaction wasn’t recorded correctly.
+The point of reconciling your payroll accounts is to ensure nothing is lingering too long; when you do find items that don’t clear from your payroll balance sheet accounts each month or quarter, you may likely have forgotten to pay a bill, or a transaction wasn’t recorded correctly.

 If you’re feeling a little unsure about this step, the general ledger accounts, or related journal entries, take a quick look at our guide on how to do payroll accounting.

-Download our payroll reconciliation spreadsheet to give yourself a head start.
-You’ll need to make copies for each payroll account on the balance sheet, and be sure to make a new copy at the end of each month.
+You’ll need to make copies for each payroll account on the balance sheet and make a new copy at the end of each month.
 Label the spreadsheet with the account name.
-You should have a beginning and ending balance for each that ties to the general ledger balance records.
-Leave space in between for reconciling items.
+You should have a beginning and ending balance for each that ties to the general ledger (GL) balance records.
+Leave space as well for reconciling items.

-Reconciling items are transactions that aren’t reflected correctly or at all in the general ledger.
-You’ll find it causes your general ledger to be out of balance, which means it won’t be clear how the account’s beginning balance transitioned to the ending balance.
+Reconciling items are transactions that aren’t reflected correctly or at all in the GL.
+You’ll find it causes your GL to be out of balance, meaning it won’t be clear how the account’s beginning balance transitioned to the ending balance.

 Now you’re ready to start reconciling your payroll accounts.
-If you can download the transactions from your accounting software into excel, the process may be easier, or you can copy and paste them into your spreadsheet.
+If you can download the transactions from your accounting software into a spreadsheet, the process may be easier—or you can copy and paste them onto your spreadsheet.

-If your account had transactions for the month but has a $0 balance at month-end, you should show this on your reconciliation sheet and verify it’s clear; I would still paste the transaction list in another tab just to have it in your records in the event that you need to take another look at the account later.
+If your account had transactions for the month but has a $0 balance at month-end, you should show this on your reconciliation sheet and verify it’s clear.
+I would still paste the transaction list in another tab just to have it in your records if you need to take another look at the account.